secretstartups/handbook/sites/handbook/source/handbook/legal/ESG/index.html.md

 **Q: Does GitLab calculate its carbon emissions?**

 A: GitLab will conduct a formal greenhouse gas inventory in 2023.
-[Click here](/handbook/environmental-sustainability/) for historical in-house estimates.

 **Q: Has GitLab set a Science Based Target (SBT)?**